Ackermanz/cpo-lab3/README.md

 - We define a class named SDFGraph and a class named Node.
 The former class is used to define a Synchronous Data Flow(SDF) class.
 The latter class is used to define a Node class contain its input and output token and its function.
 Its initialization name means the node's name,
 - Secondly, we add all nodes to nodes list and  put the output token and input token into queue.
 They are used to calculate the solution of quadratic formula.

-- Thirdly, we traverse all nodes in list nodes, we calculate the function effected it and we also record their input and output,then we put them into a queue so that the relationship between nodes are recorded.
+- Thirdly, we traverse all nodes in list nodes, we calculate the function effected it and we also record their input and output, then we put them into a queue so that the relationship between nodes are recorded.

 ## Project structure

 - `SDFGraph.py` -- Implementation the class of `SDFGraph` and `Node`.
 - `SDFGraph_test.py` -- Unit PBT tests for `SDFGraph.py`.

 ## Contribution